 South Carolina law holds different degrees for domestic violence offense.
 The most severe of these is domestic violence of a high or aggravated nature, often abbreviated to DVHAN.
 Aggravated domestic violence involves intentional disregard for human life and carries a maximum sentence of 20 years in prison.

-A slightly lower offense is domestic violence in the first degree.
 An individual may be found guilty of first-degree domestic violence if they cause severe bodily injury to the victim, are in violation of a pre-existing order of protection, use a weapon or firearm, or commit the offense against a minor.
 First-degree domestic violence is charged as a felony and may result in 10 years of prison time.

 Domestic violence in the second-degree is an assault that results in moderate physical harm to the victim, was committed against a pregnant woman, or committed in front of a child.
 Also a felony, consequences for second-degree domestic violence may include a fine of up to $5,000 and up to three years in prison.

 The lowest domestic violence charge is domestic violence in the third-degree, which does not include aggravating factors or the same severity as first or second-degree domestic violence.
 This conviction may lead to a fine of up to $5,000.

 Domestic violence is punished harshly in Charleston.
 Because domestic violence often happens in the privacy of a home, it may be difficult for an officer to understand the severity of the harm or the specific facts of a case.
 With this uncertainty in mind, contact a Charleston domestic violence lawyer who could defend you in court and work to preserve your future.